Menu

 Christine Parker

 Christine Parker began her film career in Sanford, North Carolina in 2004.
-She wrote and produced a short film “Second Death” that led to her forming Adrenalin Productions which has since produced more than a dozen films that include four feature films, two which have received world-wide distribution.
+She wrote and produced a short film “Second Death” that led to her forming Adrenalin Productions which has since produced dozens of short films as well as five feature films, all which have received world-wide distribution.

 In 2013 she received the audience award and Best Director at Greensboro’s 48 Hour Film Project for Sick Chick Flick’s entry “Fruits of Her Labor”.
 Again in 2016 her film Exercising Demons won The 48 Horror Project Best Film along with 5 other awards.

-Sick Chicks latest feature length mummy film entitled "Blood of the Mummy" is now available on various streaming platforms including Amazon, Vudu, and Tubi.
+Sick Chicks most recent award winning feature length film entitled "Blood of the Mummy" is now available on various streaming platforms including Amazon, Vudu, and Tubi.

 For more info on her films visit: sickchickflicks.com